 |---|---|

-| Quoting OSHA minimum only (ignoring local codes) | Local health dept. may require 1.5x to 2x the OSHA minimum. |
+| Quoting OSHA minimum only | Local health dept. may require 1.5x to 2x the OSHA minimum. |

 | Forgetting shift overlaps | Peak concurrent headcount may be 30% higher than "workers on site." |

-| No ADA units quoted | ADA non-compliance triggers separate penalties under the ADA, not just OSHA. |
+| No ADA units quoted | ADA non-compliance triggers separate penalties under the ADA. |

-| Ignoring service frequency | Units at capacity without servicing create hygiene complaints within 48 hours. |
+| Ignoring service frequency | Hygiene complaints within 48 hours for units at capacity. |

 Using an AI Booking Agent as Your Calculator